-The test will measure your basic competence in Reading and Writing.
+The test will measure your basic competence in Reading, Writing, and Mathematics.
 To improve your reading skills, you might consider setting aside time to read everyday.
 Practice active reading by asking yourself questions as you read, such as: What do I think about this?
 What is the point of this article or story?
 Reading could also improve your writing skills because you will become familiar with grammar, punctuation, and sentence flow and construction.
+To improve your math skills, you might consider visiting local colleges to participate in programs that they may offer.